 - Once your freight claim has been received, you will receive a letter acknowledging your claim within 7-10 days.
 This acknowledgment letter will include your ECM TRANSPORT claim identification number.
-Please use this number in any future correspondence or inquiries regarding your freight claim.
+Please use this number in future correspondence or inquiries regarding your freight claim.

 - Freight carriers are given 120 days to resolve any claims.
 At ECM TRANSPORT, we strive to resolve our freight claims as quickly as possible.
-In fairness to all of our customers, we process freight claims in the order that they are received.
+In fairness to all of our customers, we process freight claims in the order they are received.

 - If your claim presentation is missing any of the required documentation, the resolution of your claim will be delayed.

 - After your freight claim has been audited, you will receive a settlement check or a letter detailing why we feel that ECM TRANSPORT is not responsible for the loss or damage.